-The total support and staff costs attributable to charitable activities and other trading activities is then apportioned pro rata to the income received as shown below .
+The total support and staff costs attributable to charitable activities and other trading activites is then apportioned pro rata to the income received as shown below.
 All governance costs are met from unrestricted funds so no allocation or charge is made to restricted funds for any governance related costs.

-Allocation of Staff, support and governance costs
+6. Allocation of governance and support costs